Inria-Empenn/SDMA/README.md

 # Statistical Inference for Same Data Meta-Analysis for Neuroimaging Multiverse Analyzes

-Jeremy Lefort-Besnard, Thomas E. Nichols\∗, Camille Maumet∗ ∗These authors contributed equally to this work
+Jeremy Lefort-Besnard, Thomas E. Nichols°, Camille Maumet°

+°These authors contributed equally to this work

 ## Table of contents
    * [How to cite?](#how-to-cite)